 If an attribute is marked as RO and also marked as MA or OA, then only the attribute of the original resource shall be interpreted as RO.
 The corresponding attribute of the announced resource shall be always writable to the original resource hosting CSE to allow it to properly announce and de-announce the attribute and keep the announced attribute synchronized with the original one.
 Only the original resource Hosting CSE shall be allowed to update and delete the announced attribute which is created by the original resource Hosting CSE.

+A resource can be offloaded to a remote CSE using the resource announcement.
+The remote CSE is located closer to AEs that are accessing the resource.
+The following list shows the expected behaviours to support resource offloading:

+An offloaded resource can have a copy of all the attributes from the original resource.
+The offloaded resource includes a link to the original resource hosted by the original resource-Hosting CSE same as the announced resource does.

+Synchronization between the the original resource and the offloaded resource shall be the responsibility of the offloading target CSE.
+Whenever the offloaded resource changes, the original resource of the Hosting CSE shall be updated.

+Any update requests to the attribute in the original resource are forwarded to the address of the offloaded resource to be handled.

+In case that the original resource that has an offloaded resource is deleted, the offloaded resource for the original resource shall be deleted same as the announced resource does.

+The original resource shall have at least offloadTo attribute present if the resource itself has been offloaded and the attribute shall have only one offloaded resource.

+An Update to the offloadTo attribute will trigger new resource offload or unload the offloaded resource.
+After a successful resource offload procedure the attribute offloadTo contains only the address of the offloaded resources.

 ********************* End of Change 3 ***************************************